 Are you aware that Dr. Manuel Zapata Olivella (1920-2004), great Afro-Colombia writer, thinker, and activist, was born 100 years ago?
 His works continue to resonate strongly.
 There are a number of tributes to him during his centenary.
 Here are two of them: the Journal Palara dedicated one of its issues to Zapata’s works.
 Of great interest to all “Zapatistas” will be the fabulous homage that the Universidad del Valle in Cali, Colombia is conducting under the leadership of Dean Darío Henao Restrepo: http://zapataolivella.univalle.edu.co/ So far, they have made available free to the public thirteen of his works, and they will continue until all of his writings are accessible to the public.
 This includes a reissue of Zapata’s greatest work, Changó, el Gran Putas (Chango, the Biggest Badass, tr Dr. Jonathan Tittler).
 The ambitious project also includes upcoming translations of those works that remain without English availability, as well as some of the cultural criticism about him.

-On the website you will note that a documentary detailing Zapata’s life will debut in mid October.
-It’s title is, “Zapata Olivella, el Gran Putas”.
+As you see from the website the documentary detailing Zapata’s life debuted in December, 2020.
+Its title is, “Zapata Olivella, el Gran Putas”.
 What else could it be? !!!
 In addition, here is a dialogue between me and Dean Henao regarding my mentoring and later friendship with Zapata.
 If you play around long enough with the closed captions, you can get English and other subtitles of the hour-long discussion.

 Afro-Latin America and the Development of a Black Consciousness.
 This long-term study poses the question of how Afro-Latins—both as individuals and as unified groups—came to believe in the concept of the African Diaspora.
 Individuals throughout the history of people of African descent in the Americas voiced interest in and acted upon a belief of their ties to Africa and other groups of African-descended people.
 What the late twentieth century witnessed is the phenomenon of groups, not just individuals, who embrace the idea of an African Diaspora.
 It happens to the degree that one might term this a movement.
 Stay tuned.